bhiksha/compfor21/index.md

 **Week 13:** DeepFakes: generation and tracking\\
 **Week 14:** Advanced tracking techniques

-A more comprehensive syllabus can be found [here](https://drive.google.com/file/d/1DgTGOnRHeSikfUWpsAJ6HNiE1dW4ofKd/view?usp=sharing)
+A more comprehensive syllabus can be found [here](https://drive.google.com/file/d/1IXKJdgz4U-E8Pv9wlv_Yqlz9KZqFrS26/view?usp=sharing).

 The weekly lectures will be slide-based.
 Research papers, (accessible) textbook chapters and notes will be provided as links where necessary.
-Slides for each class will be uploaded on Piazza *after* each class, on the same day as the class.
+Slides for each class will be uploaded on Canvas *after* each class, on the same day as the class.
 Homeworks will be released in class, and explained in a 30 minute recitation at the end of the corresponding class.
 Attendance is expected and recommended.
 Lectures **will** be recorded.

 ## Enrollment requirements